Skip to content

 dt.second = _currentTime.second;

-printf("Day %u Hour %u min %u sec %u\n", dt.day, dt.hour, dt.minute, dt.second);
+printk("Day %u Hour %u min %u sec %u\n", dt.day, dt.hour, dt.minute, dt.second);

 }

-void tickerUpdate() {
+void ClockUnsafe::updateFromTicker() {

 }

-void updateCurrentTime() {
+void ClockUnsafe::updateCurrentTime() {

-_currentTime.second += std::chrono::duration_cast<std::chrono::seconds>(
+_currentTime.second +=

 if (_currentTime.second > 59) {